WKNR: Alan Freed and "rock and roll"

 As Freed's popularity grew, he and Mintz decided to organize live events that showcased some of the musicians on The Moondog House Party.
 With assistance from concert promoter Lew Platt, the first such event—the Moondog Coronation Ball—was booked for March 21, 1952, at the Cleveland Arena, with Paul Williams, Tiny Grimes, The Dominoes, Varetta Dillard and Danny Cobb among the featured performers, with a ticket price of $1.50.
 While the Arena normally could host 15,000 people, both the Cleveland Division of Fire and Division of Police started receiving warnings about the event potentially being significantly oversold.
 Mintz had intended for a second concert due to overwhelming ticket sales, but a printing error forgot to include the concert date, which was further exacerbated by counterfeit tickets.
 Mintz and Platt had hired 25 security guards for the Arena's entrance, but the overflow crowd of approximately 6,000 people crashed the gate at 9:30 p.m. and charged into the Arena, prompting 40 policemen and 30 fireman to be called in.
 Whiskey bottles were smashed on the Arena floor, four panel doors were destroyed, and two people were stabbed.
-Compounding matters was the shock of black people in the audience seeing Alan Freed for the first time in person, resulting in a uproar.
+Compounding matters was the shock of black people in the audience seeing Alan Freed for the first time in person, resulting in an uproar.